-- Not Accepting the Results of a Box 10.2 Reasons for Not Accepting the Results of an Analysis Box 10.2 Reason more analysis.
-1. This needs more analysis. l· This needs more analysis.
+er.
+5 ox 10.2 Reasons for Not Accepting the Results of an Analysis BO This needs more analysis.
 You need a better understanding of the workload.
-You need a better understanding for long I/O's, packets in L You need a better understanding for long I/O's, packets, jobs, and files, and most of the I/O's, packets, jobs, and files are short.
-L and most of and most of the 1/0's, performance only for short I/O's, packets, jobs, and files, but who cares for the performance of short I/O's, packets, jobs, and files, but who cares for the performance of short I/O's, packets, jobs, and the long ones that impact the system. but who can be long ones that impact the system.
-5. It needs too much memory/CPU/bandwidth and memory/CPU/band.
-E width isn't ITEC.
-6. It only saves us memory/CPU/bandwidth and memory/CPU/band width is cheap.
-7. There is no point in making the networks (similarly, CPUs/disks/) faster; our CPUs/disks (any component other than the one being discussed) aren't fast enough to use them. cussed) aren't last choight to by a factor of x , but it doesn't really 8.
-It improves the performance by a factor of x , but it doesn't really matter at the user level because everything else is so slow.
-9. It is going to increase the complexity and cost.
-1 0.
-Let us keep it simple stupid (and your idea is not stupid).
-1. It is not simple.
+2 You need a better understanding I/O's, packets, jobs, and files, It improves performance only for long I/O's, packets, jobs, and files, and most of the I/O's, packets, jobs, and files are short.
+3 .
+It improves performance only to short, and files are short, and most of the I/O's, packets, jobs, and files are short.
+4 .
+It improves performance only for other stores, packets, jobs, and files, but who cares for the performance of short I/O's, packets, jobs, and in the long ones that impact the system.
+5 It needs too much memory/CPU/bandwidth and memory/CPU/band width jen't free.
+6 It only saves us memory/CPU/bandwidth and memory/CPU/band. width is cheap.
+7. There is no point in making the networks (similarly, CPUs/disks/) e e d'I faster; our CPUs/disks (any component other than the one being discussed) aren't fast enough to use them. cussed) aren that enough to use them.
+8. It improves the performance by a factor of $x$ , but it doesn't really matter at the user level because everything else is so slow.
+0 It is going to increase the complexity and cost.
+9. Let us keep it simple stupid (and your idea is not stupid).
+It is not simple.
 (Simplicity is in the eyes of the beholder.)
-2. It requires too much state.
-1 3.
+It requires too much state.
 Nobody has ever done that before.
 (You have a new idea.)
-4. It is not going to raise the price of our stock by even an eighth.
+14. It is not going to raise the price of our stock by even an eighth.
 (Nothing ever does, except rumors.)
-15 5.
 This will violate the IEEE, ANSI, CCITT, or ISO standard.
-16 5.
 It may violate some future standard.
-17 .
-The standard says nothing about this and so it must not be impor- tant.
-18 .
+17. The standard says nothing about this and so it must not be impor- tant.
 Our competitors don't do it.
 If it was a good idea, they would have done it.
-19 .
-Our competition does it this way and you don't make money by copy ing others.
-20 .
-It will introduce randomness into the system and make debuggin difficult.
-21 22 It is too deterministic; it may lead the system into a cycle.
+19. Our competition does it this way and you don't make money by copy ing others. - It will introduce randomness into the system and make debuggin difficult.
+22 It is too deterministic; it may lead the system into a cycle.
 It's not interoperable.
-23 This impacts hardware.
-24 That's house do a la 47.
-That's beyond today's technology.
-25. It is not sold to billing c 0.
-Why change-it's working OK.
+23 This imports hand 24 .
+This impacts hardware.
+64. That's beyond today's technology.
+43. 1 U IS NOT SOLUTION OF A STATE OF A 26.
+1 Why change-it's working OK. -